Delaware license plates are getting more and more expensive. But why?

 Low-numbered plates signal wealth and connections

-The researchers examined 831 Delaware license plate sales that took place between 1998 and 2019.
+The researchers examined 831 Delaware license plate values via sales that took place between 1998 and 2019.
 Their data set included 36 two-digit plates, 140 three-digit plates, 532 four-digit plates, and 123 of the relatively undesirable five-digit plates.

 Single-digit Delaware plates are so rare that the researchers did not have enough data to reliably estimate their prices.
 But they do mention that anecdotal evidence suggests they sell for “significantly more” than the two-digit plates.

 The paper’s first finding, perhaps unsurprisingly, is that the lower-numbered plates fetched the highest prices.
 The average price for a 2-digit plate was about $212,000, and for a 5-digit plate $870.

 Though lower numbers did indeed get higher prices, these prices were “largely driven by the number of digits on the plate, not the number itself.”
 In other words, the relative price difference between plate numbers 98 and 101 was much greater than the difference between plate numbers 101 and 990.

 The average price for a two-digit plate was about ten times higher than a three-digit plate.
-Likewise, it was about 100 times higher than the price of a four-digit plate.
+Likewise, it was about 100 times higher than the price of a Delaware 4 digit tag.

 Club membership as status signalling